-The 21st Annual AMSA Project, Research, and Experience Exhibition selection committee invites you to submit your abstracts for consideration to be included in the Share Your Story!
-Exhibition on Friday during the Annual AMSA Convention and Exhibition at the Hyatt Regency Crystal City in Washington, DC, April 1, 2016.
-As physicians-in-training, you are also educators-in-training, and we encourage you to take advantage of this opportunity to develop and apply your skills as professional educators and presenters, while showcasing your creativity, passion, vision, and mission for advancing the art and science of medicine.
+The 22nd Annual AMSA Project, Research, and Experience Exhibition selection committee invites you to submit your abstracts for consideration to be included in the Share Your Story!
+Exhibition.
+The session takes place on Friday during the Annual AMSA Convention and Exhibition at the Hyatt Regency Crystal City in Washington, DC, February 24, 2017.
+As physicians-in-training, you are also educators-in-training, and we encourage you to take this opportunity to develop and apply your skills while showcasing your creativity, passion, vision, and mission for advancing the art and science of medicine.

 You can submit one or more abstracts in any of the following categories:

 - PATIENT-ORIENTED AND EPIDEMIOLOGY PROJECTS – These projects focus on the clinical patient-oriented and population-based research.
 Case studies are not accepted for consideration.